about & contact

 Liza's large scale installations include the site-specific symphony-cantata entitled 'Her Voice' spread across Philip Johnson's historic Glass House in the Summer of 2016, 'Love Into Harmony': a short meditative film and public art installation in conjunction with 29 Rooms in the Autumn of 2016, and an immersive environment for the Smithsonian National Portrait Gallery in honor of Elaine de Kooning: Portraits in the Spring of 2015.

 Dedicated to showcasing joy of the quotidian, Liza creates video content with partners including American Express, Audi, Barneys New York, Estée Lauder, Nike, and Standard Hotels, and creative institutions such as the Whitney Museum, the Glass House, and the Smithsonian National Portrait Gallery.
-Liza is a co-founder of the all female arts collective chez conversations and co-founder of the Pillows & Plates series with Mia Moretti.
+Liza is a co-founder of the Pillows & Plates series with Mia Moretti and the all female arts collective chez conversations.
 Her work has been featured in Cultured Magazine, Departures Magazine, Harper's Bazaar, InStyle Magazine, Nowness, Paper Magazine, Refinery 29, Vogue Italia, Voyages d'Etudes, and W Magazine.